Artspace Mackay was designed by Cox Rayner Architects and constructed by ABI Group.

 Commendation - Artspace Mackay

 "Mackay City has been able to match with the best of them with the development of Artspace Mackay.
 The careful creation of exhibition and cultural spaces and a strong architectural statement are principle reasons for this award.
-The space not only fulfills its cultural objectives but provides education, business and recreational opportunities and adds to Mackay's capability in the convention display and workshop arena.
+The space not only fulfils its cultural objectives but provides education, business and recreational opportunities and adds to Mackay's capability in the convention display and workshop arena.
 A special commendation to Mackay Regional Council for Artspace Mackay."